slackapi/bolt-js/README.md

 # Contributing

 We adore contributions.
-Please include the details of the proposed changes in a Pull Request and ensure `npm test` pass. 👻
+Please include the details of the proposed changes in a Pull Request and ensure `npm test` passes. 👻

 ### Scripts
 - `npm test` - runs linter and tests with coverage